Freephone: 0800 141 3682

-For all no win no fee beauty treatment injury claims against a beauty salon or clinic, contact us now on 0800 141 3682.
+For all beauty treatment personal injuries claims against a salon, clinic, spa or beauty technician, contact us now by calling 0800 141 3682.

 Before you make a claim for injuries caused by a beauty salon treatment, you may have many questions about what happens during the personal injury claims process.
 Below, we’ve put together some FAQs to help make things more straightforward.
 However, one of the easiest ways to get started is to contact us on our dedicated compensation claims line.